 - If you have a battery-powered lawn mower, be sure to check whether the battery is flat.
 If the battery has difficulty holding its charge, especially through winter, this could be a sign that it may need replacing.
 Ideally you shouldn’t store batteries in cold places like sheds as this can affect the battery life.

 Why Won't My Hover Mower Hover?

-If the lawn feels spongy underfoot this can be as a result of thatch and moss, which can prevent it from hovering.
+If the lawn feels spongy underfoot, this can be a result of thatch and moss, which can prevent it from hovering.
 This problem effectively sucks the mower down onto the lawn providing the opposite to the desired effect.
 To fix this you will need to scarify the lawn to remove all the moss and thatch.

 Tipping a hover mower slightly to one side to allow the air to circulate under the cutting deck, helps provides the lift.
 If the lawn mower cannot get air underneath the machine it will feel very heavy, as the cushion of air isn’t powerful enough to get the most out of it.